AdobeDocs/experience-manager-cloud-manager.en/help/using/production-pipelines.md

       >[!TIP]
       >
-      >See the document [Set Up Your Program](setting-up-program.md) to learn how to add and manage repositories in Cloud Manager.
+      >See the document [Program Setup](/help/getting-started/program-setup.md) to learn how to add and manage repositories in Cloud Manager.

       * **Git Branch** - This option defines from which branch in the selected the pipeline should retrieve the code.
       * **Code Location** - This option defines the path in the branch of the selected repo from which the pipeline should retrieve the code.